Gregory Areshian

 Gregory Areshian (13 May 1949 – 2 August 2020) was an Armenian-American archeologist and historian who was a professor at American University of Armenia.
 He was the co-director of the international team of archeologists who, led by Boris Gasparyan, found the 5,500 years old shoe in and the oldest winery in Areni of which Areshian said:

 For the first time, we have a complete archaeological picture of wine production dating back 6,100 years.

 Areshian taught at 14 U.S. universities and colleges including; the University of California, Los Angeles, University of California, Irvine, University of Chicago, University of Wisconsin, Platteville, and Amherst College.
 He is the author of more than 150 scholarly works published in 5 languages in 12 countries, mostly devoted to interdisciplinary studies in social sciences and the humanities with a special focus on the Middle East and Armenia in a broader historical context.

 Early life

 Gregory Areshian was born on 13 May in 1949 in Yerevan.
-He has had a keen interest in history and archaeology when he was only five years old.
+He had a keen interest in history and archaeology since he was only five years old.
 He read a number of books on the history of warfare including Julius Caesar's Commentarii de Bello Gallico in French.